python/cpython/Doc/library/asyncio-task.rst

 .. function:: as_completed(aws, \*, loop=None, timeout=None)

    Run :ref:`awaitable objects <asyncio-awaitables>` in the *aws* set concurrently.
-Return an iterator of :class:`Future` objects.
+Return an iterator of coroutines.
-   Each Future object returned represents the earliest result from the set of the remaining awaitables.
+   Each coroutine allows to wait for the earliest next result from the set of the remaining awaitables.

    Raises :exc:`asyncio.TimeoutError` if the timeout occurs before all Futures are done.